Does Asking If the Escort Is Law Enforcement Make a Difference?

 Entrapment occurs when law enforcement induces someone to commit a crime they wouldn’t have otherwise committed.
 However, simply withholding their identity does not qualify as entrapment.

-For an entrapment defense to hold in court, it must be demonstrated that the police actively encouraged the criminal act.
+For an entrapment defence to hold in court, it must be demonstrated that the police actively encouraged the criminal act.
 Asking if the person is affiliated with law enforcement might seem relevant, but in reality, it carries little legal weight.

 It’s vital to understand that engaging in illegal activities, regardless of whether the other party reveals themselves as law enforcement or not, exposes individuals to significant legal risks.